 5. Your Confidence in Directional Skills

 So let me offer this piece of advice—begin by exploring Marrakech’s medina outside of its souk.
-Once you get a feel for the area, head into its market where the chances of getting lost are higher.
+Once you get a feel for the area, head into its market, where your chances of getting lost increase.

 On the other hand, Fes is like a never-ending souk.
-The medina contains countless narrow pedestrian streets that twist and turn and split off in seemingly a million directions.
+The medina contains countless narrow pedestrian streets that twist, turn, and split off in seemingly a million directions.

 You will get lost.